 Mary Bridget Kastl, MSN, RN, FNP-BC Mary Bridget Kastl, MSN, RN, FNP-BC, is a nurse practitioner in the Cystic Fibrosis Center at Children's Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Additional TrainingCertificate of Professional Nursing - Case Western Reserve University, Frances Payne Bolton School of Nursing, Cleveland, OH Board CertificationBasic Life Support (BLS)Certified Family Nurse Practitioner (FNP-BC)Pediatric Advanced Life Support (PALS)Undergraduate DegreeBS in Biology - John Carroll University, University Heights, OH Graduate DegreeMSN, Family Nurse Practitioner - Rush University Medical Center, Chicago, IL Titles and Academic Titles Nurse Practitioner Departments and Services Cystic Fibrosis CenterDivision of Pulmonary Medicine Publications Posters and PresentationsLectures by Invitation 2015 Bowen MB.
 Assessing Parental Perception of Childhood Obesity: A Case Study Presentation.
 Capstone Presentation presented at: Rush University; 2015; Chicago, IL.
 Bowen MB.
 Preventing Central Line Infections: Focusing on Care of Pediatric Short Bowel Syndrome Patients.
 Quality Improvement Presentation presented at: Rush University; 2013; Chicago, IL.
-Awards and Honors 2015, Magna Cum Laude, Rush University 2007, Cum Laude, John Carroll University 2007, Outstanding Biology Scholar, John Carroll University Sigma Theta Tau International Honor Society of Nursing, Sigma Mu Chapter Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Awards and Honors 2015, Magna Cum Laude, Rush University 2007, Cum Laude, John Carroll University 2007, Outstanding Biology Scholar, John Carroll University Sigma Theta Tau International Honor Society of Nursing, Sigma Mu Chapter Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.